Model Risk Governance ServicesSM

 Model Risk Management business review and audit preparation

-Experian’s business consultants have established regulatory experience and best practices to provide clients with an independent, third-party review of their model risk management practices and to assist with audit preparation for compliance with OCC bulletins.
+Experian’s business consultants have established regulatory experience and best practices to provide clients with an independent, third-party review of their model risk management practices and to assist with audit preparation for compliance with the Guidance.

-By conducting an in-depth review of client risk exposures, business activities, and the complexity and extent of model use, we provide a comprehensive gap analysis report and best-practice recommendations to meet regulatory compliance.
+By conducting an in-depth review of client risk exposures, business activities, and the complexity and extent of model use for either consumer or commercial purposes, we provide a comprehensive gap analysis report and best-practice recommendations to meet regulatory compliance.